statistics-exercises/discrete-random-variables-3/README.md

 - Write a function called `bernoulli` that takes a parameter `p.`  This parameter gives the probability that the trial is successful - and that the function thus returns a 1.

-- Use your `bernoulli` function and what you know about loops, lists and functions to generate a list called `random_variables` that contains 100 Bernoulli random variables all of which have the parameter p set to the global variable `prob`.
+- Use your `bernoulli` function and what you know about loops, lists and functions to generate a NumPy array that contains 100 Bernoulli random variables all of which have the parameter p set to the global variable `prob`.

-I have included code in the cell on the left that will plot your list of random variables.
-To get this code to work, however, you will need to write a second list called `indices` that contains a numerical index for each of these random variables.
-The first of these indices should be equal to one, the second should be equal to two, the third should be three and so on.
+- Draw a scatter plot showing the values of all your random variables.
+The x-coordinates of the points in this graph should be 1, 2, 3 etc and the y-coordinates should be the values of the random variables.
+The x-axis label of the graph should be "Index" and the y-axis label should be "random variable".

 N.B.
 The plotting part of this exercise is similar to the exercise that you did with the uniform random variables.